1jour1vin

 Manuals in small boxes

-Sorting, destemming, maceration for 3 to 4 weeks in open wooden or stainless steel vats, punching down twice a day during fermentation.
+Sorting, destemming, maceration for 3 to 4 weeks in open wooden or stainless steel tanks, punching down twice a day during fermentation

 Livestock farming

-Aged in oak barrels for approximately 18 months, one-third of which are new
+Aged in oak barrels for about 18 months, one-third of which are new

 Alcohol content